unibas-tilics/tilics/2024/frontend_vs_backend/article.md

 # Frontend vs Backend

-When building software, especially web applications, the terms frontend and backend are commonly encountered.
-These two parts work together to make an app function, but they handle different tasks.
+When building software, especially web applications, the terms frontend and backend are commonly used.
+These two parts work together to make an app function while handling different tasks.

 The frontend is everything users see and interact with - the buttons, images, text, colors, and layout.
 Think of it as the face of the app.